German Work Shadowing Experience

 Cardinal Newman College student Robert McMullan was selected to take part in a work shadowing programme in Germany, as part of his studies of A-Level German.

-Each year, the Friends of the Goethe Institut, London set up an opportunity for students to complete a work shadowing visit to Schwäbisch Hall during October half term.
+Each year, the Friends of the Goethe Institut, London set up an opportunity for students to complete a work shadowing visit to Schwäbisch Hall during the October half term.
 The programme sees successful candidates shadowing in small to medium German companies over a period of five days.
 They also have access to a daily cultural programme, which not only allows participants to improve their language skills, but to deepen their knowledge and understanding of German culture.

 Robert was selected as one of just 20 successful candidates out of over 200 applications, after submitting his essay in German in which he emphasised the reputation that Germany has for scientific research and how he hopes to take the opportunity to combine his science A-Levels with German.